commercetools/sunrise-spa/README.md

 ### Configure end-to-end tests
 In order to continue, it is necessary that you have full control over the commercetools project associated with SUNRISE.

-Follow the same steps explained in the section [How to use your own project data](#how-to-use-your-own-project-data), but create the API client with the `Admin client` template instead.
-Then add your client ID and secret as the following environment variables (e.g. in `.env.local` file):
+Follow the same steps explained in the section [How to use your own project data](#how-to-use-your-own-project-data) to create a second API client, but this time create it with the `Admin client` template instead.
+Then add your new client ID and secret as the following environment variables (e.g. in `.env.local` file):

 ```shell
 CYPRESS_CT_CLIENT_ID=<your client ID>